HALF-LIFE: 21-54 hours

 BREASTFEEDING: Minimal data on safety.

-Dry mouth, sedation, orthostatic hypotension, fatigue, Neuroleptic Malignant Syndrome (rare), weight gain, akathisia/restlessness, abnormal movements, seizures (rare)
+- Dry mouth, sedation, orthostatic hypotension, fatigue, Neuroleptic Malignant Syndrome (rare), weight gain, metabolic side effects (dyslipidemia, insulin resistance), prolactin elevation, akathisia/restlessness, abnormal movements, seizures (rare)

 - Schizophrenia, 13yo and older